Childhood Studies, MA / PGDip / PGCert

 Course Overview

-Our MA Childhood Studies at Swansea University offers an interdisciplinary exploration of childhood in contemporary society.
-The programme will equip you with the knowledge and critical skills needed to support children and families across a range of diverse settings.
+Our MA Childhood Studies programme offers an interdisciplinary exploration of childhood in contemporary society.
+It will equip you with the knowledge and critical skills to support children and families across diverse settings.

 Why Childhood Studies at Swansea?

-The programme is grounded in a child-centred, rights-based philosophy that values you as an active participant in your own learning.
-It promotes critical engagement with both global and local perspectives on childhood, ensuring that you can understand how cultural, political, and economic contexts shape children’s experiences.
+At Swansea, you will join a programme grounded in a child‑centred, rights‑based philosophy where you are an active contributor to your own learning.
+You will explore childhood through both global and local lenses, gaining a deep understanding of how cultural, political and economic contexts shape children’s lives.

-You will critically examine how climate change and environmental degradation intersect with childhood, health and social justice, exploring the disproportionate impact on disadvantaged communities, linking these issues to the UN Sustainable Development Goals and UK policy frameworks.
+You will also examine how climate change and environmental degradation affect children’s health and wellbeing, with a focus on the disproportionate impact on disadvantaged communities.

 Your Childhood Studies Experience